aharonium/opensiddur.org/posts/HTML/prayers/solilunar/everyday/daytime/morning/miriam-received-the-torah-from-sinai-by-rinat-safania.html.md

 <td style="vertical-align:top;">
 <div class="english" lang="en">
-Miriam received the Torah from Sinai and transmitted it to the Daughters of Zelophehad, and the Daughters of Zelophehad to Deborah, and Deborah to Ruth, and Ruth transmitted it to Beruriah.
+Miriam received the Torah from Sinai and transmitted it to the Daughters of Zelopheḥad, and the Daughters of Zelopheḥad to Deborah, and Deborah to Ruth, and Ruth transmitted it to Beruriah.
 They said three things: